 \section{AIM: An Adaptive and Iterative Mechanism for Synthetic Data}

-While \mwempgm is a simple and intuitive algorithm, it leaves significant room for improvement.
+While \mwempgm is a simple and intuitive algorithm, it leaves significant room for improvement, even after getting the basic elements right.
 Our new mechanism, \aim, is presented in \cref{alg:aim}.
 In this section, we describe the differences between \mwempgm and \aim, the justifications for the relevant design decisions, as well as prove the privacy of \aim.

 \paragraph*{\textbf{Intelligent Initialization.}}